Department of Preventive Medicine

 • in Nîmes at 04 66 02 81 96 or by email.

-Gynecology appointments
+Gynecology Appointments

 Do you have any questions about gynecology?

-To discuss various topics—such as contraception, sexuality, sexually transmitted infections (STIs), HPV vaccination, etc.—and/or undergo a gynecological exam.
+To discuss various topics—such as contraception, sexuality, sexually transmitted infections (STIs), HPV vaccination, etc.—and/or to undergo a gynecological exam.

 Make an appointment with one of the department's doctors for a free and confidential consultation.